 As judges who routinely sentence defendants, our inspiration also came from what we heard on the bench from defendants.
 We identified a common thread in defendants’ statements at sentencing hearings: “I wish I could go back and undo what landed me here” or “I didn’t realize how my decisions would impact my life, my family, and my loved ones.”
 What struck us about these comments is how life can change in just the blink of an eye.
 A single falter, and one’s life is immeasurably different.
 To help prevent these “If I could go back and change things, I would” moments, CD3 teaches students the importance of thinking through decisions and equips them with tools to do so.

-Together with Rebecca Fanning, the national educational outreach manager for the Administrative Office of the U.S. Courts (see her article TITLE), we created CD3 with two objectives in mind: to teach students how to have tough conversations without animosity, and to emphasize the importance of making good decisions.
+Together with Rebecca Fanning, the national educational outreach manager for the Administrative Office of the U.S. Courts, we created CD3 with two objectives in mind: to teach students how to have tough conversations without animosity, and to emphasize the importance of making good decisions.
 The program gives students the skills to navigate situations with potentially life-altering consequences.
 The program also provides students an opportunity to practice their oral advocacy and decision-making skills under the guidance of a federal judge and volunteer attorneys.
 And, importantly, it is a program that is readily adaptable to any school and any judicial district.

 CD3 has four basic parts: the Reality Check Quiz; Civility Self-Reflection and Civil Discourse Skill-Building; Court-room Preparation and Argument; and Reality Check Discussion/Q&A. In all of these components, students are invited to participate directly in the courtroom with practicing judges and lawyers who introduce themselves to the students and explain why they entered the legal profession.